AnnotationPortal/DatathonandHackathon.github.io/README.md

 The performance measure for the classifiers will be measured as F1 scores.

 You can share the files with us in any way you want.
-The easiest for you is probably uplodaing it to any cloud storage and share the link with us.
+The easiest for you is probably uploading it to any cloud storage and sharing the link with us.

 ### Data Annotation Evaluation